Sevelantis/weather-station-stm32-cpp/README.md

 5. Ask STM32-experienced students for directions when choosing.
 6. Choose proper devices compatible with Bluepill, buy them.
 7. Study their manuals to get into the technical part.
-8. Configure CUBEMX pinouts for:
+8. Configure CUBEMX pinouts, then generate code for pinout - STM32 HAL library:
     - Screen - SPI interface
     - Sensor - Gives analog signal which can be captured via one pin.
     - LED    - Pin output